ChiaraCati/FlooData/README.md

 Emilia Romagna is the sixth largest region in Italy in terms of surface area, having a variegated hydrogeological conformation.
 The resulting heterogeneity of ecosystems is currently undergoing drastic transformations, due to climate change, as stated by the Emilia Romagna's Regional Environmental Protection Agency, [ARPAE](https://www.arpae.it/it), in its report on [climate change in Emilia-Romagna](https://agricoltura.regione.emilia-romagna.it/produzioni-agroalimentari/temi/bio-agro-climambiente/cambiamento-climatico-in-emilia-romagna).
 Also on the national level, the Italian Institute for Environmental Protection and Research, [ISPRA](https://www.isprambiente.gov.it/it), stated that the Italian hydrogeological morphology is extremely fragile, due to intense weather events and proneness to landslides of the territory.

-Our project's objectives are to return an overview of the relationship between hydrogeological disruptions and the measures – undertaken by local communities to deal with them.
-And to inform end-users on the hydrogeological risk in Emilia Romagna's Provinces.
+Our project's objectives are to return an overview of the relationship between hydrogeological disruptions and the measures – undertaken by local communities – to deal with them, and to inform end-users on the hydrogeological risk in Emilia Romagna's Provinces.
 Here, we introduce information on different human activities related to our topic, distinguishing between **preventive measures** and **reparatory interventions**, and making explicit the involvement of local communities in preserving their territory.
-Also, we present the characterization of each province in term s
+Also, we present the characterization of each province in terms of lndslide and hydraulic risk.
-.